 Our check-in was done professionally and seamlessly.
 We rode up in the cozily-sized elevator.

-Our accommodations were delightful: a spacious room with king-size bed, tall ceilings, historic floor planking, an immaculate modern bathroom, and plenty of storage for clothes.
-We enjoyed having the convenience of a bidet (important for a gay couple who gets spontaneous). ;-)
+Our accommodations were delightful: a spacious room with king-size bed, tall ceilings, plank flooring, an immaculate modern bathroom, and plenty of storage for clothes.
+We enjoyed the convenience of a bidet in the bathroom (important for a gay couple who gets spontaneous). ;-)

 The affordable cost of the hotel was €110 per night.